keithel/Ingress-Stat-Tracker/README.md

 Build
 =====
-* Import Ingress Stats Tracker into your Eclipse workspace (tested on Luna)
+* Import Ingress Stat Tracker into your Eclipse workspace (tested on Luna)
 * Clone and build tess-two sources.
 * Import tess-two project into eclipse